-Recently, I’ve shown you how to lock folder with a password using a simple trick and built-in tools.
-In this quick tutorial, let me show you how to super hide a folder using attrib command.
-When I say super hide what I actually mean that even if you try to unhide the folder using the usual means, it will not appear in the File Explorer.
-You can achieve this using the Windows attrib command.
-Let me show you how.
+Recently, I’ve shown you how to lock a folder with a password using a simple trick and built-in tools.
+This quick tutorial shows you how to super hide a folder using the attrib command.
+When I say super hide, I mean that even if you try to unhide the folder using the usual means, it will not appear in the File Explorer.

 Note: The below trick works with older systems like Windows 7 and Windows 8 too.

 Method #1 – Hide Folders with Attrib CMD in Command Prompt